hammer-mt/thumb/RESOURCES.md

 - [The Power of Scale for Parameter-Efficient Prompt Tuning](https://arxiv.org/abs/2104.08691) - automatic tuning of prompts based on a goal.
 - [Large Language Models as Optimizers](https://arxiv.org/abs/2309.03409) - claims that LLMs are better prompt engineers than people.
 - [SDXL: Improving Latent Diffusion Models for High-Resolution Image Synthesis](https://arxiv.org/abs/2307.01952) - a good example of how to evaluate image models.
+- [Can large language models provide useful feedback on research papers?
+A large-scale empirical analysis.](https://arxiv.org/pdf/2310.01783.pdf) - shows that human peer reviewers agree with GPT-4 as much as they agree with each other.

 ## Collections of Prompts